seroperson/zio-http-pac4j/README.md

 ## How to use

-The way how you use it depends on your needs.
-Firstly, be sure to get known with [pac4j documentation][3] and their [concepts and components][4].
+How you use it depends on your needs.
+Firstly, be sure to get familiar with [pac4j documentation][3] and their [concepts and components][4].

 Let's examine how to implement authentication using Google, GitHub and simple